kudelskisecurity/hlf-cfg-gen/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

-This generator allows to easily experiment with different configuration of Hyperledger Fabric.
+This generator allows to easily experiment with different configurations of Hyperledger Fabric.
 It allows to specifiy the number of organization, peer per organization, orderer instances and fabric-cli instances.

-It will generate configs files and scripts that can be directly used to easily generate a working configuration of Hyperledger Fabric on docker with
+It will generate config files and scripts that can be directly used to easily generate a working setup of Hyperledger Fabric on docker with

 * one channel per organization